spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 <token pos="IN" baseform="|hej|">Hej</token>
 ```

 `export.scramble_on` is a setting used by all the export formats that support scrambling.
-It controls what annotation
+It controls which annotation
 your corpus will be scrambled on.
 Typical settings are `export.scramble_on: <sentence>` or `export.scramble_on:
 <paragraph>`.
 For example, setting this to `<paragraph>` would lead to all paragraphs being randomly shuffled in the
 export, while the sentences and tokens within the paragraphs keep their original order.